We are building the wrong houses, in the wrong places at the wrong prices

 Rising incomes and some cut in asking prices may help to clear parts of the market.
 And the report points to uncertainty about the future of the Government’s help-to-buy scheme, now vital for many first-time buyers to bridge the affordability gap, is a further uncertainty in the market in the second half of this year.

 But fundamental questions remain.
-Goodbody now estimates house price inflation at 3.6 per cent in 2019 ,rising to 5.3 per cent this year.
+Goodbody now estimates house price inflation at 3.6 per cent in 2019, rising to 5.3 per cent in 2020.
 Slowing house price growth makes houses more affordable, but it may also be slowing supply.

 This, in turn, raises fundamental questions about the cost of land and building in Ireland.
 Can we supply more houses and apartments at prices people can actually afford?